-- Stop all earthworks within a 10m radius of the area where the suspect material was encountered. - Isolate the area by taping, coning or fencing the area. - The Construction Manager shall contact the Environmental Manager (who will notify the Contaminated Land Specialist). - The Contaminated Land Specialist will visually inspect the material, take samples for confirmatory testing, if required, and provide additional advice regarding its safe handling and disposal, including any additional worker health and safety requirements.
+- Stop all earthworks within a 10m radius of the area where the suspect material was encountered. - Isolate the area by taping, coning or fencing the area. - The Construction Manager shall contact the Environmental Manager (who will notify the Contaminated Land Specialist). - The Contaminated Land Specialist will visually inspect the material, take samples for confirmatory testing, if required, and provide additional advice regarding its safe handling and disposal, including any additional worker health and safety requirements (Refer to Section 4.7 for sampling and reporting procedures).